postcode-nl/PostcodeNl_Api_WooCommerce/readme.txt

 * Fix wrong number of parameters to vprintf.
 * Fix nonce verification.
 * Rename text domain to match plugin slug.

+= 2.3.2 =
+* Fixed issue with autocompleting from a prefilled address having multiple matches.

 == Upgrade Notice ==